-Rains, snowstorms, winds, all these weather conditions can damage your roof – sometimes very little, sometimes to a great extent.
-If you live in areas where storms are very common, then you are familiar with all the risks that they bring including very serious roof damages that may lead to emergencies.
+Rains, snowstorms, winds, and other heavy weather conditions can damage your roof – sometimes very little, sometimes to a great extent.
+If you live in areas where storms are very common, then you are familiar with all the risks that they bring, including very serious roof damages.
 Roofs are not doorknobs that you can fix whenever you have time.
-The roof is the cover of your house and requires immediate attention especially when the problem is of a bigger scope.
+The roof is the biggest protection on your house, so any problem big or small requires immediate attention.

 How to properly assess your roof after a storm?